Cavitation: Cavitation damage

 Cavitation is usually an undesirable occurrence.
 In devices such as propellers and pumps, cavitation causes a great deal of noise, damage to components, vibrations, and a loss of efficiency.
 Noise caused by cavitation can be particularly undesirable in naval vessels where such noise may render them more easily detectable by passive sonar.
 Cavitation has also become a concern in the renewable energy sector as it may occur on the blade surface of tidal stream turbines.

 When the cavitation bubbles collapse, they force energetic liquid into very small volumes, thereby creating spots of high temperature and emitting shock waves, the latter of which are a source of noise.
 The noise created by cavitation is a particular problem for military submarines, as it increases the chances of being detected by passive sonar.

 Although the collapse of a small cavity is a relatively low-energy event, highly localized collapses can erode metals, such as steel, over time.
 The pitting caused by the collapse of cavities produces great wear on components and can dramatically shorten a propeller's or pump's lifetime.

 After a surface is initially affected by cavitation, it tends to erode at an accelerating pace.
 The cavitation pits increase the turbulence of the fluid flow and create crevices that act as nucleation sites for additional cavitation bubbles.
 The pits also increase the components' surface area and leave behind residual stresses.
 This makes the surface more prone to stress corrosion.

 Pumps and propellers

 Major places where cavitation occurs are in pumps, on propellers, or at restrictions in a flowing liquid.

 As an impeller's (in a pump) or propeller's (as in the case of a ship or submarine) blades move through a fluid, low-pressure areas are formed as the fluid accelerates around and moves past the blades.
 The faster the blade moves, the lower the pressure can become around it.
 As it reaches vapor pressure, the fluid vaporizes and forms small bubbles of gas.
 This is cavitation.
 When the bubbles collapse later, they typically cause very strong local shock waves in the fluid, which may be audible and may even damage the blades.

-Cavitation in pumps may occur in two different forms:
+Cavitation in pumps may occur in two different forms: suction cavitation and discharge cavitation.